 Remove-Item $File

-To boot up on the distro run either $distro
+To boot up on the distro run either $distro (in previous case

-.
+debian) or bash.
 After that set up username, password, update, and

 upgrade as in a normal Linux installation.